panks/octopress/source/_posts/2013-06-27-arch-linux-installation-with-os-x-on-macbook-air-dual-boot.markdown

 </code></pre>

 <p>Or you can SCP it to some other computer (for SSH you need to install <strong>openssh</strong> package).</p>

+If you only have WiFi at your disposal and don't have an ethernet then you might wanna install the following packages before rebooting for the WiFi to work on reboot:

+    yum install iw wireless_tools wpa_supplicant dialog

+also install `networkmanager` and enable it using `NetworkManager.service`.
+Read [Arch wiki](https://wiki.archlinux.org/index.php/NetworkManager) for more info.

 <h2>Reboot (Back to the Mac world)</h2>